At a glance

 The staggeringly virtuosic Gould...his musicianship is enthralling.
 A talent to watch.The Guardian

-Thomas plays on a violin made by Giovanni Battista Guadagnini in 1782.
+Gould trained at the Royal Academy of Music where he is now a Fellow.
+He plays a violin made by Giovanni Battista Guadagnini in 1782.

 A round up of all the music you can catch up with and watch live virtually over the festive period Read more

 Ola Gjeilo new single – Luminous Night

 Decca single release featuring Tenebrae and Thomas Gould Read more

 “The guiding star”; excellent review of Thomas Gould with Britten Sinfonia and Benjamin Grosvenor from The Times

 The latest concert from Britten Sinfonia lead by Thomas Gould and featuring Benjamin Grosvenor has received a fantastic review from The Times.
 Read more

 Ikon Arts-Edition Peters announces new additions to the artist list